CDLM: Consistency Diffusion Language Models For Faster Sampling: Methodology

 Let $p_{\theta}$ denote the teacher DLM and $q_{\phi}(\cdot \mid x)$ the student DLM initialized from the teacher’s weights.
 The teacher uses a \textit{bidirectional} attention mask as in standard DLMs, whereas the student is trained with a \textit{block-wise causal} mask, as illustrated in Figure~\ref{fig:attn-masks}.
 To enable consistency training, we collect trajectories offline by running the teacher on domain-specific prompts.
 For each prompt $x$, we denote the token-level trajectory as $\mathcal{T}_x$ and the corresponding hidden-state buffer by $\mathbf{H}_x \in \mathbb{R}^{L_g\times d}$; the resulting dataset is $\mathcal{D}=\{(x,\hat{\mathbf{y}},\mathcal{T}_x,\mathbf{H}_x)\}$ with ground-truth text $\hat{\mathbf{y}}$ included.
 The overall procedure is summarized in Algorithm~\ref{alg:traj-collection}.

 Prior work reports that block-wise decoding is effective for instruction-tuned models and attains high quality when the number of steps matches the generation length~\cite{nie2025large}.
 Accordingly, we adopt block-wise decoding with the number of sampling steps equal to the generation length ($N{=}L_g$) and finalize exactly one token per step within the current block (the highest-confidence token $y_i$).
 This configuration places the teacher at its most performant operating point and yields higher-quality trajectories.
 For white-box distillation, we store not only $\mathcal{T}_x$ but also the states required to reconstruct logits.
 Concretely, we record the last hidden states at the moments when tokens are finalized.

-\paragraph{Data Augmentation} Effective training benefits from trajectories that are both diverse and reliable.
-Unlike autoregressive models, where temperature only influences token selection, in DLMs, the temperature also changes the order in which tokens are revealed~\cite{gong2025diffucoder} which allows further diversity in the generated data.
-We therefore augment each prompt with multiple trajectories generated at different temperatures.
+We also augment each prompt with multiple trajectories generated at different temperatures.
 Additional details on dataset construction are provided in Appendix~\ref{appendix:dataset}.